-The First Sap of Manhood and How It Rises
+The First Sap of Manhood and How it Rises

 When, indeed, so many ask, does the powerful sap of manhood begin to surge through my body?
 What can I do to prepare myself for it?

-First you will go through a period which may seem long, but which will actually last no more than ten or twelve years.
+First you will go through a period which may seem long, but which will actually last no more than 10 or 12 years.
 During this time you will think you are a man.
 Your body will develop in every way and you will become possessed of powerful and, at first, unusual ideas.

 Put these ideas entirely out of your head.
 Think no more about them and you will come through this period happily and without further worry.

-Before you know it you will be twenty-five or twenty-six, through with school, have a good job, and be able to marry.
+Before you know it you will be 25 or 26, through with school, have a good job, and be able to marry.

 Worth waiting for